Cristobal3/CoffeeBreak/README.md

 # CoffeeBreak

-Android app using Java & Android Studio
+Android app using Java & Android Studio.
+Works on Android version 5.0(Lolipop) and up.
+Screenshots provided are both from emulation and a physical Samsung Galaxy.

 ### Purpose:
 A down-time app designed to quickly inform the user of the top US news headlines and serve as a notetaker for reminders.